Turin DF64 Grinder Review: Does It Live Up To The Hype?

 Design – 3.5/5

-The design of the Turin DF64 is simple and minimalist.
-It’s not one of those espresso grinders that could double as an art piece, but it is basic and functional.
+The design of the DF64 coffee grinder is simple and minimalist.
+Unlike the Kafatek Monolith, which could double as an art piece, the DF64’s design is basic but functional.

 No money has been wasted on flashy style, making this grinder affordable.